wavestoweather/AD_Sensitivity_Analysis/README.md

 - ***.ipynb:** Jupyter Notebooks to get started.
 See below for more explanation.
 - **exe_scripts:** Bash scripts to make and run the simulation.
 Examples for SLURM scripts are there as well.
 - **configs:** Configuration files for running ensembles during simulation.
 - **data:** Example NetCDF files with environment variables and initial datapoints.
 Output data can be stored here.
+In order to see the metadata and data contents of each file, you can use `ncdump -h <filename.nc_wcb>`.
 - **pics:** Default folder to save plots.